ongr-io/FilterManagerBundle/Resources/doc/manager.rst

     Note: How to setup the bundle documentation is `here <setup.rst>`_.

 FilterManager is used for retrieving filtered entities from database.
 It provides ties between commonly used filtering options and UI elements with Elasticsearch repositories.
+You can use it from a single controller.

 It requires *managers* and *filters* configured to work.